 When you agree to the terms and conditions of a website, product, or service, you are probably giving permission to the associated company to collect your personal data.
 While it might not always be an option to forgo agreeing, it’s important to just be aware of which companies could be collecting your data and that there is always the risk of a data breach.

-Realizing you are making these mistakes is the first step toward better personal cybersecurity.
+Realizing you are making these mistakes is going a step beyond just understanding cybersecurity buzzwords and terminology, and taking the first step toward better personal cybersecurity.
 If you have a digital presence, you are encouraged to always install updates as soon as they’re available, work hard to get rid of unused accounts, and never answer phone calls from scammers.
 It’s also important to remember that using public Wi-Fi and always clicking agree to terms and conditions comes with caring degrees of cybersecurity risk.